alex-krull/IP-Seminar/_posts/2025-11-05-Yeshpal-Singh.md

 speaker: "Yeshpal Singh (UoB)"
 ---

-Thursday, October 8
+Wednesday November 5
-in Bio-NG08
+in Law LT3 116

 ## Abstract
 Will be announced soon.